 - Developing a geographic vocabulary along with a geographic awareness, and accounting for the diversity of places

-- Develop a historical vocabulary along with a historical awareness, and accounting for the timeline of events, and knowing their impact on the ow of history
+- Develop a historical vocabulary along with a historical awareness, accounting for the timeline of events, and knowing their impact on the flow of history

 - Public speaking and oral presentations and using fact-based arguments in debate-style simulations